ThingsExpert/Codigo/README.md

 ### Step 1.
 Use Azure AD to store the account number as an Extension Property
 1. Create an Application in Azure AD and called it ZeroGraph.
 2. Get the Tenand Name, Tenant ID, Client ID and Client Secret.
-3. Insert your values in Constants.cs file:
+3. Open GraphConsoleApp project and  insert your values in [Constants.cs](/ZeroMega/GraphConsoleApp/Constants.cs) file:
  ```cs
  public const string TenantName = "<Your Tenant Name>.onmicrosoft.com";
  public const string TenantId = "<Your Tenant ID>";